Kotlin/kotlinx.serialization/docs/serializers.md

 The most complex piece of code is the `deserialize` function.
 It shall support formats, like JSON, that can decode properties in an arbitrary order.
 It starts with the call to [decodeStructure] to get access to a [CompositeDecoder].
-Inside of it we write a loop that repeatedly calls [decodeElementIndex][CompositeDecoder.decodeElementIndex] to decode the index of the next element, decode the corresponding element using [decodeIntElement][CompositeDecoder.decodeIntElement] in our example, and terminate a loop when `CompositeDecoder.DECODE_DONE` is encountered.
+Inside of it, we write a loop that repeatedly calls [decodeElementIndex][CompositeDecoder.decodeElementIndex] to decode the index of the next element, decode the corresponding element using [decodeIntElement][CompositeDecoder.decodeIntElement] in our example, and terminate a loop when `CompositeDecoder.DECODE_DONE` is encountered.